Bylaw 2020/20 – Town of Rocky Mountain House Municipal Development Plan

 For questions on the architectural guidelines document, please contact the Planning and Community Development Department at 403-847-5260.

-Click here for an alphabetical list of these policies with descriptions.
+Click here for an alphabetical list of these bylaws, documents and policies with descriptions.

 These documents are published in accordance with Municipal Government Act Sec.
 638.2.

 For the orderly numbering of lots on the streets and avenues and for the renumbering of them from time to time as the Council considers expedient.

 A Bylaw for the regulation and licensing of all businesses carried within the municipality.